55zay16/Pylon/README.md

 ## Goals & Plans
 * 💭 Creating a powerful script hub
-* 💭 Making powerful scripts for not only script users but also script developers
+* 💭 Making powerful scripts for not only script users, but also script developers
-* 💭 Making all non VIP scripts open source
+* 💭 Making all non-VIP scripts open source